 The program for Visiting Scholars extends a courtesy title and privileges to scholars of distinction visiting New York University to engage in research, scholarship and cultural interaction with NYU's faculty and students.
 The courtesy title may not be granted for the purpose of providing free courses or other privileges to graduate or post-graduate students, or for the sole purpose of providing library privileges.

-Visiting Scholars are considered guests of the University who may visit for a temporary period of up to one year (renewable pending review).
-As non-employees, they have no teaching or other responsibilities and they are not entitled to salary, housing, or benefits other than those privileges cited below.
-Visiting Scholars covered by this program may not in any way perform in the role of an employee at New York University.
+Visiting Scholars are considered guests of the University who may visit for a temporary period of up to one year (renewable at the discretion of the relevant Dean or Institute Director).
+They are not employees of NYU and under no circumstances shall they be considered as such..
+As non-employees, they have no teaching or other responsibilities and they do not receive compensation, employee benefits, housing, office space, or any other terms and conditions of employment.

 The title Visiting Scholar may be granted to scholars who hold academic appointments elsewhere, to scholars who have no academic affiliation (e.g., who are independent private scholars, government officials, business people, and scientists employed by corporations), or to junior scholars who are sufficiently proficient in their academic discipline to be accepted as colleagues by the University's faculty.

 Visiting Scholars may participate in colloquia, audit classes, consult with members of the faculty, and use University Libraries.
-Deans may permit the use of office space and/or access to laboratory and research facilities in their Schools.
 Membership to the University Fitness Centers is also available, upon submission of a request from the Dean of the School and the presentation of an NYU Photo ID card.

 NYU does not provide assistance with housing.
 However, the University will offer assistance related to visa matters through the Office of Global Services.
 These services include issuance of certificates of eligibility for the J-1 Exchange Visitor Visa, orientation and advisement about maintaining non-immigrant status (insurance, teaching, and extensions).
 Informal assistance may be provided by schools or departments.